OT or PA: Which to Be?

 OT: Longer individual treatment sessions for shorter durations

-In general, rehabilitation professionals provide interventions during longer (usually 20-60 minutes) and more frequent (as often as two to three times per week) sessions—but these sessions transpire across an overall shorter time frame (typically 4-12 weeks).
-This means you’re getting to know patients more quickly, and you’re often saying “goodbye” indefinitely when you’re done treating them for a few weeks.
+In general, rehabilitation professionals provide interventions during longer (usually 20–60 minutes) and more frequent (as often as 2–3 times per week) sessions—but these sessions occur over a shorter time frame (typically 4–12 weeks).
+This means you’re getting to know patients more quickly, and you’re often saying “goodbye” indefinitely when you’re done treating them.

 PA: Shorter individual treatment sessions for longer durations

 Both PAs and OTs work with patients on an ongoing basis, but the setup is a bit different for PAs.
-They’ll typically see patients for shorter individual treatment sessions (15-30 minutes each), but these visits can often be spread across many years, rather than being discrete bookended care periods.
-Just like with family physicians or primary care physicians (PCPs), PAs develop lasting relationships with patients, but the actual time spent together during appointments can sometimes feel a bit rushed.
-PAs who specialize might see patients more frequently, depending on the type of care they provide.
+They’ll typically see patients for shorter individual treatment sessions (15–30 minutes), but these visits are often spread across many years rather than discrete, bookended care periods.
+Similar to family physicians or primary care physicians (PCPs), PAs develop lasting relationships with patients—but the actual time spent together during appointments can sometimes feel a bit rushed.
+Note that specialized PAs might see patients more frequently, depending on the type of care they provide.

 The stress of emergency situations